Arson: Degrees

 In California, a conviction for arson of property that is not one's own is a felony punishable by up to three years in state prison.
 Aggravated arson, which carries the most severe punishment for arson, is punishable by 10 years to life in state prison.
 A well-known example of arson which took place in California is the Esperanza Fire.
 Raymond Lee Oyler was ultimately convicted of murder and sentenced to death for a 2006 fire in southern California that led to the deaths of five U.S. Forest Service firefighters; he was the first U.S. citizen to receive such a conviction and penalty for wildfire arson.

 Some states, such as California, prosecute the lesser offense of reckless burning when the fire is set recklessly as opposed to willfully and maliciously.
 The study of the causes is the subject of fire investigation.
 A recent example of a reckless burning offense is the El Dorado fire which took place in 2020 in California.
 This fire was caused by a gender reveal party which utilized a smoke bomb which is categorized as unsafe pyrotechnics.
 The El Dorado fire burned over a 71-day period, destroyed 20 structures and resulted in one firefighter fatality, for which the couple hosting the party were charged with involuntary manslaughter.
-The Esperanza Fire ultimately resulted in the death of firefighter Charles "Charlie" Morton, who became trapped while attempting to fight the fire.
+The El Dorado Fire ultimately resulted in the death of firefighter Charles "Charlie" Morton, who became trapped while attempting to fight the fire.
 The DA of California considered arson charges for the family members as they were deemed negligent with regard to fire safety.

+During World War II, arson was a much higher concern in the United States.
+There was a severe lack of firefighters due to World War Two.
+There were few men left behind to help combat forest fires.
+For example, in Eldora, Iowa, a fire chief reported that his regular membership shrank from 21 to 9 men and their fire fighting force recruited retired members and new members to fill the missing positions during the war.
+There were additional concerns about wildfires on the west coast, especially following the 1942 Fu-Go balloon bomb incidents.
+Rather than report on the incendiary bombs, the Office of Censorship instead focused efforts on "reducing forest fires".

+On April 7, 2026, in Ontario, California, a warehouse employee was arrested on suspicion of arson after a large fire broke out in a Kimberly-Clark paper-goods warehouse.
+The suspect reportedly filmed the incident and uploaded the footage to social media while saying "If you're not going to pay us enough to fucking live or afford to live, at least pay us enough not to do this".
+Three days later, on April 10, a second suspect was arrested on charges of arson after setting several small fires at the Ontario Mills mall.
+It is unknown if the two incidents were related.